 In my book Ketotarian, I write a lot about the difference between healthy fats and unhealthy fats and why low-fat diets wreck your brain.
 Omega-3s are pretty much the epitome of a healthy fat; they are essential for optimal brain health and fend off symptoms like brain fog and fatigue.
 They’re found naturally in fatty fish like salmon and sardines.
 If you don’t eat a lot of fish, I recommend supplementing with 2250 mg EPA and 750 mg DHA per day during the winter for brain health and anti-inflammatory support.

 12. Up your protein intake

-Protein sources like meat and fish contain an amino acid called tyrosine which helps your body make DOPA which is converted to your neurotransmitter dopamine.
+Protein sources like meat and fish contain an amino acid called tyrosine which helps your body make DOPA which is then converted to your neurotransmitter, dopamine.
 The highest food sources are cage-free organic eggs, grass-fed ground beef, and wild-caught salmon.
 If you eat a more plant-based diet, legumes, nuts, and seeds also contain tyrosine.

 13. Heal your gut

 Your gut is often referred to as your “second brain since approximately 95 percent of serotonin is produced and stored in your gut.
 Keeping your gut healthy will help alleviate SAD.

 To make sure the good bugs in your gut are outnumbering the bad ones, try incorporating probiotic-rich foods—like kefir and sauerkraut and a probiotic supplement into your routine.
 Opt for a supplement with at least 10 billion CFUs and take it daily.

 Time to place an order for some essential oils!
 Research has shown (14) that diffusing lavender essential oil can have an antidepressant-like effect.